-Answer: The primary benefit of this expense is the safety and welfare of the students attending your school and based on this description this would be deemed an “ineligible” cost in Fund 80.
-It is the district’s duty to document that others benefit for this service beyond those driving the vehicles through that location while the service is provided.
+Answer: The primary benefit of this expense is the safety and welfare of the students attending your school and based on this description this would be deemed an "ineligible" cost in Fund 80.
+It is the district's duty to document that others benefit from this service beyond those driving the vehicles through that location while the service is provided.

 Question: Our school district offers a latchkey program with educational support and physical activities for those attending.
 The program is fee/levy funded and open to any age appropriate student who resides in our district; can we continue to do so?

 Answer: Yes, this program can continue to be included in Fund 80 as it is open to all age appropriate children.